 -Friction Tube Furnace for smelting, gas centrifuge, chemical reaction, deposition, thermolysis.

 +Friction furnace consists of any tube or rod made of ceramics put in motion in order to produce a friction based heat source for either or both the contents inside or outside the ceramic apparatus.

-+Our current design obtains temperatures of a 1000 degrees in seconds. and can reach the clear glass point and white light point of all ceramics including zirconia (1800C+)
++Our current design obtains temperatures of a 1000 degrees C in seconds. a )

 +notable exceptions to our patent: